Intruder causes $90K in damage to Phoenix's historic Tovrea Castle

 Intruder breaks into historic Tovrea Castle in Phoenix, causes $90,000 in damage

-PHOENIX – Authorities are searching for an intruder who broke into the historic Tovrea Castle in Phoenix recently and caused $90,000 in damage.
+PHOENIX – Authorities have arrested a suspect who allegedly broke into the historic Tovrea Castle in Phoenix recently and caused $90,000 in damage.

+The intruder was identified on Friday a 46-year-old Matthew Anderson, who was booked into Maricopa County Jail.

 The subject broke into the high-profile landmark on Van Buren Street west of the Loop 202 Red Mountain Freeway around 1:45 p.m. on May 20 and damaged the basement doors and an exhibit, according to a Silent Witness flyer.